AlexEidt/UW-Course-Planner/README.md

  - Flask        [pip install Flask]
  ```

-In order for the visual representation with Graphviz to work, [Graphviz](https://graphviz.gitlab.io/download/) must be downloaded.
-Once downloaded go to `create_tree.py`. and change the System Path under `GRAPHVIZ PATH SETUP`
-Make sure to add the `bin` folder of the downloaded Graphviz folder to the end of the system path.

 The directory for the application is structured according to the diagram below:
 ```
 static